Hyperbaric Oxygen Therapy FAQs

 How Can I Learn More About HBOT?

-The most comprehensive book about HBOT is “The Oxygen Revolution: Hyperbaric Oxygen Therapy: The Groundbreaking New Treatment for Stroke, Alzheimer’s, Parkinson’s, Arthritis, Autism, Learning Disabilities and More” by Paul Harch, M.D.
+The most comprehensive book about HBOT is “The Oxygen Revolution: Hyperbaric Oxygen Therapy: The Groundbreaking New Treatment for Stroke, Alzheimer’s, Parkinson’s, Arthritis, Autism, Learning Disabilities and More” by Paul Harch, MD.
 This book is geared toward individuals who would like to learn more about how HBOT works and what conditions it treats.
-The book explores the science behind HBOT, as well as the case histories of patients who have benefited from HBOT.
+The book explores the science behind HBOT as well as the case studies of patients who have benefited from HBOT.

-How Do Your Portable Hyperbaric Chambers Compare With Other Portable Hyperbaric Chambers on the Market?
+How Do Your Portable Hyperbaric Chambers Compare to Other Portable Hyperbaric Chambers on the Market?

-Our chambers are larger and significantly less expensive than comparable portable hyperbaric chambers.
-The 40″ and 46″ chambers are large enough for two adults to sit up inside of them, and an adult can sleep or exercise inside these chambers.
+Our chambers are larger and significantly less expensive than other portable hyperbaric chambers.
+The 40″ and 46″ chambers are large enough for two adults to sit up inside of them, and one adult can sleep or exercise inside these chambers.
 An adult can walk into the 46″ and 60″ vertical chambers.
-We are the only company that offers vertical and fully wheelchair-accessible chambers.
-The interior of our chambers is incredibly bright compared to comparable chambers.
-You enter our chambers from the side, which is easier than the top entry of comparable chambers.
-Our oilless compressors are quieter and more energy efficient than comparable compressors.
-Our chambers pressurize and depressurize with the touch of a button, which is easier than the manual controls on comparable chambers.
-You can pause the compression and decompression if you need more time to clear your ears.
+We are also the only company that offers vertical and fully wheelchair-accessible chambers.

 If you purchase an overpriced chamber, it can lose as much as 50% of its value within months of ownership.
 Because our chambers are so reasonably priced, they have excellent resale value.